cs544-wisc/s23/p3/README.md

 Hints:

 * HDFS formatting sometimes prompts you if you want to overwrite the previous file system.
 You can pass `-force` to make it do so without prompting (useful since this is scripted instead of done manually)
-* when a HDFS cluster is initialized for the first time, it will store a randomly generate a cluster ID on each node.
-If you format the namenode without formatting the datanodes, the cluster ID at the namenode will not match the cluster ID at the datanodes.
-Consequently, when the datanodes try to establish the connection with the namenode, it will report an error since it believes it is talking to the namenode of another cluster.
-One way to avoid this is to specify the cluster ID when formatting the namenode.
 * note how the namenode is configured with a couple `-D` options.
 You should also have `dfs.webhdfs.enabled` be `true`
 * for the `-fs`, you can pass something like `hdfs://SERVER:PORT`.
 Use port `9000` and `main` for the server name (matching the Docker service name).
 * we want to access Jupyter from outside the container, so when setting the port number, review our port forwarding options from the compose file